Protein phosphatase 1: Exogeneous inhibitors

-Biological function
+Biological function and regulation

-PP1 plays a crucial role in the regulation of blood-glucose levels in the liver and glycogen metabolism.
+PP1 plays a crucial role in the regulation of blood glucose levels in the liver and glycogen metabolism.
 PP1 is important to the reciprocal regulation of glycogen metabolism by ensuring the opposite regulation of glycogen breakdown and glycogen synthesis.

-Phosphorylase a serves as a glucose sensor in liver cells.
+A key regulator of PP1 is glycogen phosphorylase a, which serves as a glucose sensor in hepatocytes.
 When glucose levels are low, phosphorylase a in its active R state has PP1 bound tightly.
 This binding to phosphorylase a prevents any phosphatase activity of PP1 and maintains the glycogen phosphorylase in its active phosphorylated configuration.
 Therefore, there phosphorylase a will accelerate glycogen breakdown until adequate levels of glucose are achieved.
 When glucose concentrations get too high, phosphorylase a is converted to its inactive, T state.
 By shifting phosphorylase a to its T state, PP1 dissociates from the complex.
 This dissociation activates glycogen synthase and converts phosphorylase a to phosphorylase b.
 Phosphorylase b does not bind PP1 allowing PP1 to remain activated.

-When the muscles of the body signal for the need for glycogen degradation and increased glucose concentration, PP1 will be regulated accordingly.
-Protein kinase A can reduce the activity of PP1.
+When the muscles of the body signal the need for glycogen degradation and an increase in blood glucose, PP1 will be regulated accordingly.
+Protein kinase A (cAMP-dependent protein kinase) can reduce the activity of PP1.
 The glycogen binding region, GM, becomes phosphorylated, which causes its dissociation from the catalytic PP1 unit.
 This separation of the catalytic PP1 unit, glycogen, and other substrates causes a significant decrease in dephosphorylation.
 Also, when other substrates become phosphorylated by protein kinase A, they can bind to the catalytic subunit of PP1 and directly inhibit it.
-In the end, phosphorylase is kept in its active form and glycogen synthase in its inactive form.
+In the end, glycogen phosphorylase is kept in its active form and glycogen synthase in its inactive form.
+Separately from inhibition of PP1, glucagon will also keep phosphorylase kinase active via cAMP, thereby keeping glycogen phosphorylase active.

+When blood sugar is high, insulin will be secreted by beta cells of the pancreas, indirectly activating glycogen synthase and triggering glycogen synthesis.
+Although it has been known that PP1 is one of the most important phosphatases involved in insulin action since the late 1990s, the precise mechanisms by which insulin regulates PP1 has only been uncovered more recently.

+A 2019 study by researchers at Tsinghua, Fudan and the University of the Chinese Academy of Sciences demonstrated in both cell culture experiments and in PPP1R3G-knockdown mice that Akt (protein kinase B) directly phosphorylates Protein phosphatase 1 regulatory subunit 3G (PPP1R3G), which then binds to the PP1 complex, activating its phosphatase activity.
+The study demonstrated that phosphorylated PPP1R3G was also able to bind phosphorylated glycogen synthase (p-GS) independently and recruit p-GS towards PP1, allowing PP1 to dephosphorylate and thereby activate glycogen synthase independent of GSK3 (which is already known to be inhibited by Akt).